CONSTITUTION AND RULES

 8.3 The Chairperson will have a casting vote.

-8.4 The Committee may call a Special General Meeting on any point of interest or on being called to do so by a motion signed by four members accompanied by a fee of £12.00 which will be returned if the motion is carried.
-At least one third of the voting membership must be present to form a quorum.
+8.5 The Committee may call a Special General Meeting on any point of interest or on being called to do so by a motion signed by four members accompanied by a fee of £12.00 which will be returned if the motion is carried.
+The General Secretary shall give one calendar month notice to all members of the date and purpose of any Special General Meeting.
+An agenda detailing the issue(s) or proposed alterations to club policies or rules shall be available seven days prior to the date of the Special General Meeting.
+Voting shall be in accordance with Clause 5.

 10.1 The Committee shall have power to set up subcommittees to consider any matter(s) relating to the Club's business, as it considers fit.